Pierre-Alexis Dumas

-Pierre-Alexis Dumas, born June 4th, 1966, is a French businessman and current artistic director of Hermès.
+Pierre-Alexis Dumas (born June 4, 1966) is a French businessman and current artistic director of Hermès.
 A descendant of the company's founder, Thierry Hermès, he is also the son of the former CEO Jean-Louis Dumas and the architect Rena Gregoriadès.
 He became artistic director of Hermès in 2005, playing a key role in defining the brand's creative vision and developing its various product lines.
 He also created 2008 the Hermès foundation, which supports craftsmanship, art and environmental protection.

 Biography

 Family and education

-Pierre-Alexis Dumas was born on June 4th, 1966.
+Pierre-Alexis Dumas was born on June 4, 1966.
 His parents are Jean-Louis Dumas, former CEO of the Hermès group and Rena Gregoriadès, an architect of Greek origin who in 1972 founded Rena Dumas Architecture Intérieur in Paris.
-He has an older sister, Sandrine Dumas, born on April 28th, 1963 in Neuilly-sur-Seine, who is an actress and director.
+He has an older sister, Sandrine Dumas, born on April 28, 1963 in Neuilly-sur-Seine, who is an Actor and director.
 At the age of eleven, his grandfather Robert Dumas, then head of Hermès, taught him the saddle-stitch technique, which contributed to the house's reputation in leather crafting.
 In 1991, he received a Bachelor of Arts in visual arts from Brown University in Providence, Rhode Island, United States.

 Pierre-Alexis Dumas married Sophie Bouilhet in 1996, a member of the Christofle silverware manufacturing family, with whom he has three children.